 MCU Resource Status MCU general-purpose These registers are in the state in which they were when the user program last stopped or registers the MCU registers that were set in the register window by the user.
 The register contents changed after a specified routine is executed are not reflected.
 Memory in MCU space Memory accesses attempted after a specified routine is executed are reflected.
-MCU peripheral Operation of the MCU peripheral functions after execution of the specified routine is functions continued.
+MCU peripheral Operation of the MCU peripheral functions performed after a specified routine is executed functions are continued.